All Episodes

 We're number one.

-Now last night, I I didn't check today.
+Now last night, I didn't check today.

-Last night, number one and number five on the Amazon chart.
+Last night, number one and number five on the Amazon chart, Rush Revere and the Brave Pilgrims had fallen off the chart.

-And naturally it came out in October.
+Naturally, it really came out in October.

-But now with Rush Revere and the first Patriots, people are finding the first book at the same time.
+But now with Rush Revere and the First Patriots, people are finding the first book at the same time.

 You just go there if you have an account, you buy it, gets delivered the next day, or a couple days if you want free shipping.